MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

 This reduces clutter for the operator and helps them focus on the task at hand.

+## When is a trigger activated?

+A trigger is activated when an operator's hand exits the trigger area.

 ## Create a trigger

 You create a trigger in the same way that you create any other hologram in the PC app.